hashicorp/packer/website/source/docs/builders/googlecompute.markdown

 each category, the available options are alphabetized and described.

 ### Required:

+* `account_file` (string) - The JSON file containing your account credentials.
+     Instructions for how to retrieve these are above.

 * `bucket_name` (string) - The Google Cloud Storage bucket to store the images that are created.
 The bucket must already exist in your project.